 Today’s adventure includes lunch on the mountain as we chug along America’s highest and longest narrow gauge railroad, the “Cumbres & Toltec”.
 The scenic journey unfolds as soon as the train, pulled by its powerful locomotive, leaves the Chama, Station.
 In just moments, the gradual climb into the mountains begins and another day of memories is born.
 This is a six-hour excursion in which two of the hours we are off the train for lunch.
 Returning to the hotel, dinner will be on your own, with local restaurants adjacent to the hotel.
 (B, L)

-Next, we travel to the U.S. Air Force Academy for our afternoon tour of the famous Cadet Chapel.
-This afternoon, we will check-in to the “Cliff House”, a “Four Diamonds” historic country inn at the base of Pikes Peak.
-A delicious dinner is included at the hotel.
+Even though this is not our last night, we will enjoy a fabulous meal as our Farewell Dinner.
 Dress shorts or slacks is recommended.
 After dinner you may want to go down to the fire pit at the outside grill or enjoy the beautiful stone veranda that graces the front lobby.
 (B, D)

 This morning, we depart for the “Garden of the Gods”, a 1300-acre park where flora and fauna reflect the rich diversity of the terrain, and red sandstone formations tell a unique geological story.